Skip to main content

 destination: stdout

-Place your broker’s TLS certificate and key at the paths listed under server.tls.
-The server.mtls.agent_ca_bundle must be the CA certificate bundle that signed (or will sign) your agent identity certificates — this is the step-ca root.Once the config file is in place, start the broker:
+The server.mtls.agent_ca_bundle must be the CA bundle that signed (or will sign) your agent identity certificates — typically the step-ca root or intermediate.Start the broker:

 The broker listens on :8443 by default and requires mTLS from every connecting agent.
-For a full configuration reference, see Broker Setup.
+For the full configuration reference, see Broker configuration.

 3